 - With stablecoins, transactions happen fast, all the while maintaining security and the privacy of the counterparties, like with cryptocurrencies.

 - Since the value of cryptocurrencies aren’t tied to any assets, their prices are ever volatile and unpredictable.
 This characteristic can be bothersome, especially when sending, receiving, or storing money because you have little idea about their future value.
 That’s where stablecoins come into play.
 They are backed by reserves/underlying assets that act as collaterals and keep them tethered.
 So the prices aren’t subjected to the wild fluctuations regular crypto prices suffer from.

 - When you use stablecoins for transactions, you pay the lowest possible transaction fees regardless of the transfer amount.
 You can send any amount to anyone at any corner of the world without any intermediaries and for really low transaction charges.

 There are three basic types of stablecoins, and the main difference between them is the varying assets that keep their values tethered.

-Fiat-collateralized stablecoins have a central authority figure (for example, financial institutions like banks) who hold a certain amount of fiat currency and issue an equivalent number of tokens or stablecoins as collateral.
+Fiat-collateralized stablecoins have a central authority figure (for example, financial institutions like banks).
+These authorities hold a certain amount of fiat currency and issue an equivalent number of tokens or stablecoins as collateral.
 Precious metals like gold, silver, etc. and even commodities like natural gas, oil, etc. can be used as collaterals by the controlling authorities.

 In terms of stability, fiat-collateralized stablecoins are definitely the best option one can opt for.
 Most of the centralized stablecoins have fiat money backing them up in a 1:1 ratio.
 For example, there’s the stablecoin USDT or Tether, where 1 USDT= 1 USD (US dollar).
 Users can use these USDTs for cryptocurrency trading, and they have the option to retrieve the value equivalent in USD any time.